-In fixeal year 2008, change in pension expense allocation.
-In fixeal year 2007, change in allocation of capital assets.
-Changes in Instruction wiport 2017 to 2008 due to proper allocation of salary and benefits in 2008.
-In fixeal year 2010, sales tax decreased due to proper allocation due to the economic downturn.
-Decrease in Sales Tax revenue in fixeal years 2011 and 2012 due in part to the economic downturn.
+In fiscal year 2008, change in pension expense allocation.

+In fiscal year 2007, change in allocation of capital assets.
+Changes in Instruction support 2017 to 2008 due to proper allocation of salary and benefits in 2008.
+In fiscal year 2010, sales tax decreased due to sales tax refund/repayment.
+Decrease in Sales Tax revenue in fiscal years 2011 and 2012 due in part to the economic downturn.
 All restatements are due to prior period adjustments for change in accounting principle for fiscal year 2013.
 See Footnote S for more information.